 Remember that this question is directly assessing you against the requirement that you have ‘a keen interest in the construction industry, meaning you’ll be up to speed with the latest developments and newest techniques’.
 So, you’ll definitely want to do some research.

-Application question: ‘What is your favourite project from the industry and why?’
+Application question: ‘What experience have you had in the industry to date and what is your favourite project and why?’

-This question gives you the chance to communicate your enthusiasm for the construction industry.
-It’s also quite specific to you, so you can showcase your personality and preferences.
+The project aspect of this question allows you to showcase your personality and preferences.
 But how to pick a favourite project – and should it be a Laing O’Rourke project?
 The short answer is that it might be advantageous if it is, but it doesn’t have to be.
 The most important thing is that your answer is genuine, as that way your enthusiasm will shine through.
 The 2017 finalist, Serena Gough, chose a project that inspired her to study civil engineering after doing some work experience at school.

 But whether your favourite project is a tiny eco-build in Scotland created to a tight budget or an enormous skyscraper in Dubai constructed using the most innovative techniques, the most important part of your answer will be explaining why it is your favourite project.
 What does that project mean to you and why does it inspire you to want a career in construction?
 Why does the project you’ve picked stand out from the crowd?
 Is it something about the difference that it makes for the end user or about how it was designed or constructed?
 Write about technical aspects of its design and/or construction, as well as its personal impact on you.